AndreasKunar/privateGPT/README.md

 ## Ideas not yet implemented

 + GPT4all yields much worse result than chatGPT
-  + evaluating if/which llama.cpp model is better, maybe tweakig prompting
-  + maybe enable cloud chatGPT via configuration
+  + maybe enable cloud chatGPT via new configuration
 + output improvements - better display of sources+their details after response
-+ maybe gradio webUI
++ maybe gradio or other webUI
 &nbsp;

 ## Please continue with the original [imartinez/privateGPT/README](https://github.com/imartinez/privateGPT/blob/main/README.md) for more